 1. Actively supporting and managing the portfolio of social investors in the Growth Fund who are making loans to charities and social enterprises.

 2. Seeking opportunities to supply more grant into blended finance models which help expand the reach of social investment, actively working with a range of partners.
+This includes the launch later in 2019 of our new Local Access programme of blended finance and enterprise support in around 5 local areas.

 3. Leading the case for blended finance and convening the discussions with other potential providers of subsidy around the value of the approach, based on our learning and that of others.